-After Rimmer left the woman by the fruit machine, he rounded up the skutters, and they made their way down the broken stairwell to Nova 5's hologram simulation suite.

-Her personality disc, scarred and warped, spun round and round in the drive, aimlessly projecting her through the same piece of dialogue for the zillionth time, in pointless perpetual motion.
+After Rimmer left the woman by the fruit machine, he rounded up the skutters, and they made their way down the broken stairwell to Nova J'S hologram simulation suite.
+Her personality disc, scarred and warped, spun round and round in the drive, aimlessly projecting her through the same piece of dialogue for the ziUionth time. in pointless perpetual motion.

 The woman's name had been Nancy O'Keefe.
-A Flight Engineer, Second Class' she'd been the highest ranking casualty in the ship's rear section.
+A Flight Engineer, Second Class, she'd been the highest ranking casualty m the ship's rear section.
 What remained of the computer's intelligence had automatically recreated her, even though her database was corrupted beyond repair in the accident.

-Rimmer told the skutter to eject the disc, and started searching through the rest of Nova 5's personality library.

-One by one he went through the eight-woman' two-man crew.
+Rimmer told the skutter to eject the disc, and started searching through the rest ofNiwdJ's personality library.
+One by one he went through the cight-woman, two-man crew.
 One by one the skutters' clumsy claws placed each of the discs in the drive, and booted them up.
-And one by one all ten members of Nova 5 were resurrected before him.
+And one by one all ten members of Nova \$ were resurrected before him.
 Each in some way was corrupted.